Update Friday, Sept. 22: Starting Monday, Sept. 25, you’ll be able to order another four free COVID tests from the federal government through USPS.

-You can once again order another round of free at-home COVID-19 tests online from the federal government and the U.S. Postal Service — and this time, you can order eight.
+Original story: Starting Thursday, Dec.
+15, you can once again order more free at-home COVID-19 tests online from the federal government and the U.S. Postal Service.

-The White House program offers free at-home COVID tests to every household in the United States, to be shipped by the Postal Service.
-The tests and shipping are completely free of charge.
+Since January, this White House program has offered free at-home COVID tests to every household in the United States, to be shipped by USPS.
+The tests and shipping are completely free of charge, and NPR reports that this latest round of four free tests will start to ship the week of Dec.
+19.

 Skip straight to: